Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 The FileSystemStorageService

-which is thrown when we are unable to create the storage directory or the uploaded file is empty etc.
+is the first exception thrown when we fail to create the storage directory, or the uploaded file is empty etc.

 StorageException.java